open-chaos/experiment-catalog/local/litmus-chaos-turbulenace/README.md

-# This Experiment Checks a URL Responds with Success (200) Status when the Webserver Container is Restarted by litmus-chaos
+# This Experiment Checks a URL Responds with Success (200) Status when the Webserver Container is restarted with litmus-chaos

-This experiment checks a URL responds with a success code when [litmuschaos][litmuschaos] is used to inject turbulence.
+This experiment checks a URL responds with a success code when [litmuschaos][litmuschaos] is used to restart the container.

 ## Setup for Experiment Execution